Victorian State Trauma System

 Back

 Log roll the patient.
 Maintain in-line stabilization throughout.
-Inspect the entire length of the back and buttocks noting any bruising and lacerations.
+Inspect the entire length of the back and buttocks noting any bruising, lacerations or injuries.

 Palpate the spine for any tenderness or steps between the vertebrae.
 Include a cervical examination at this stage.
 Many patients with SCI have vertebral injury at more than one level.
 Do not sit the patient up.